imbforge/NGSpipe2go/README.md

   - experiment design (see below)
   - regular expressions for barcode and UMI extraction
   - whitelist options: you may provide user-prepared barcode whitelists to filter the extracted barcodes using the ESSENTIAL_WHITELIST option.
 If ESSENTIAL_CORRECT_CB is set true, non matching barcodes will be corrected to barcode alternatives given in the whitelist.
 It also possible to generate a whitelist with likely true barcodes from the data set (as described [here](https://umi-tools.readthedocs.io/en/latest/reference/whitelist.html)) by using the ESSENTIAL_EXTRACT_WHITELIST flag.
 This whitelist would also contain possible barcode alternatives for correcting if possible.
 For each barcode extraction the user may use either the ESSENTIAL_WHITELIST or the ESSENTIAL_EXTRACT_WHITELIST option (but not both).
-- additional (more specialized) parameter can be given in the var.groovy-files of the individual pipeline modules (e.g. Hamming distance for correction of barcodes to whitelist barcode in *addumibarcodetofastq.vars.groovy*)
+- additional (more specialized) parameter can be given in the header-files of the individual pipeline modules (e.g. Hamming distance for correction of barcodes to whitelist barcode in *addumibarcodetofastq.header*).
+The flowchart given above links to the header files of each module to inspect the default parameter set.
 - *targets.txt*: comma-separated txt-file giving information about the analysed samples.
-The following columns are required (additional columns ignored)
+The following columns are required (additional columns ignored):
   - experiment: experiment name
   - sub_experiment: summarizes those samples, which have been distributed to stability bins and belong together for PSI calculation
   - unique_sample_id: sample identifier.
-If no demultiplexing necessary, may be same as pruned_file_name
+If no sample demultiplexing by a 2nd barcode is necessary, may be same as pruned_file_name
   - pruned_file_name: Unique short form of the input fastq file name (common prefixes and suffixes can be removed).
-These names are grepped against the count file names to merge targets.txt to the count data.
+These names are grepped against the count file names to merge the *targets.txt* information to the count data.
   - fraction: fraction of cells assigned to each bin
   - bin: index number of signal intensity bin
-  - barcode_demultiplex: (only required if design is "amplicon3") barcodes for demultiplexing samples from count file
+  - barcode_demultiplex: (only required if design is "amplicon3") 2nd barcode for demultiplexing samples from count file

 ## Run the pipeline ##